parthian-sterlet/antinoise/README.md

 * The program [fasta_to_plain0.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_to_plain0.cpp) converts DNA sequences of a reference genome sequences from FASTA format to PLAIN format.
 This program make the reference more convinient for consequent analysis and treatement.
 Plain format is more convinient for subsequent applications than the default FASTA format of a DNA sequence.
 Unlike FASTA format, (a) the PLAIN format does not contain lines of sequence headers starting with '>'symbol, (b) the end of line symbols ('\n' in Linux or '\r\n' in Windows) mean only the end of a DNA sequence.
 Consequently, if a file in PLAIN format contains only one chromosome, then the end of a line is allowed only at the end of this file.
 * The program [longext_many.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/longext_many.cpp) converts a file in BED format to DNA sequences in FASTA format using the reference genome sequences in PLAIN format.

-## Scripts to run AntiNoise with the support of the reference genome masking
+## Scripts to run AntiNoise starting from the reference genome

 * No masking, application to the entire genome as is, without any masking